 View the planning application.

-INEOS submitted its planning application to the county council in May 2017 and the council held two public consultations about the proposals.
+INEOS submitted its planning application.
+We held two public consultations about the proposals over the following months.

 A government minister gave a direction which agreed an environmental impact assessment was not needed.

 INEOS appealed to the Planning Inspectorate before we were ready to decide on the application.
 The firm said it could not continue to wait for a decision and the Planning Inspectorate ruled that the planning application should be decided by public inquiry.